Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

-Here is some general guidance for the type of items that are included in heading code 9505:
+Examples of the type of items that are included in the heading code 9505 include:

-- Christmas items, such as Christmas crackers, Christmas stockings and sacks, Christmas cake decorations and soft stuffed toys and ornaments representing Father Christmas in human form
+- Christmas items, such as Christmas crackers, Christmas stockings, Christmas cake decorations and ornaments representing Father Christmas in human form

 - Easter items, banners or bunting with words such as ‘Happy Easter’ printed on them

-- carnival items, such as paper streamers, ticker tape or confetti
+- carnival items, such as paper streamers, carnival tape or confetti

-Here is some general guidance for the type of items that are not included in heading code 9505:
+Examples of the type of items that are not included in the heading code 9505 include: